hathora/builder/docs/server.md

 ## Internal State

 For each stateId, the backend maintains an internal representation of the state in memory inside the server.
 The internal state type is passed into the `Methods` interface as a parameter so that it can enforce the correct class structure.
-The server entrypoint must export a class conforming to this `Methods` interface.
+Your `impl.ts` must export a class conforming to this `Methods` interface.

 Note that in simple cases, the `userState` can be used as the type of internal state (see [chat example](https://github.com/hathora/hathora/tree/develop/examples/chat)).
 However, many times you may want a separate representation of internal state which then gets converted to the `userState` via the `getUserState()` function.
 By having this separation between server state and user state, you can do things like:

-- enforce privacy by selectively allowing access to parts of the state per user (e.g. private messages in chat example)
+- enforce privacy by selectively allowing access to parts of the state per user (e.g. private messages in [chat example](https://github.com/hathora/hathora/blob/develop/examples/chat/server/impl.ts))
-- allow for a more optimized data structure in the server (e.g. chess.js in chess example)
+- allow for a more optimized data structure in the server (e.g. chess.js in [chess example](https://github.com/hathora/hathora/blob/develop/examples/chess/server/impl.ts))
-- derive certain properties rather than store them (e.g. game status in codenames example)
+- derive certain properties rather than store them (e.g. game status in [codenames example](https://github.com/hathora/hathora/blob/develop/examples/codenames/server/impl.ts))

 The internal state can be composed of any primitives and built in data structures of the language, including objects, classes, and functions.